-Jessica Lynd is an associate in the International Trade Group.
+Jessica Lynd is a senior associate in the International Trade Group.
 She represents and advises foreign sovereigns and private companies across sectors, such as agriculture, manufacturing, and metals, in the resolution of international trade disputes and import compliance.
 She is active in the firm's multi-disciplinary Environmental Social Governance & Sustainability ("ESG") specialty practice and advises clients on ESG-related obligations and strategies.

-Jessica has extensive experience in Latin America and has advocated in proceedings held in Spanish and English.
-She is a member of the firm's ESG and Sustainability interest group and actively involved in pro bono matters at the Firm, including asylum litigation.
+Jessica has extensive experience in Latin America and is actively involved in pro bono matters at the Firm, including asylum litigation.

 "US Trade: The rise of benefit corporations and stakeholder capitalism businesses," Environmental Protection Agency's Office of Policy and Smart Sectors program, September 29, 2021

 "Internal compliance and external optics," Export Compliance Manager, April 2022 (co-author with Cristina Brayton-Lewis)

 "Gone With the Wind: Why Even Utility Patents Cannot Fence In Self-Replicating Technologies," 62 AULR 663, 2012